 This series of studies called ‘The Big Journey’ aims to be that map.
 It’s a panorama of the Bible narrative from creation through redemption to new creation.
 Along the way, it highlights key themes that run through the Bible (for example, the Kingdom of God, the covenants, the Sabbath, the ‘seed of the woman’, etc.).
 In addition, it introduces some of the foundational doctrines of the Christian faith at appropriate points in the narrative (for example, the Incarnation is explained in study 10 which tells about Jesus’ birth and life).

 ‘The Big Journey’ comprises 16 studies.
 Each is an illustrated A4 pamphlet from 12 to 24 pages long, formatted as a PDF.
 Click on the PDF icons below to download them.
-Alternatively, you can use the dropdown menus above for more information on each of the series and download the studies from there.
+Alternatively, you can use the dropdown menus above for more information on each of the series and to download the studies.

 A series of 16 Youtube videos is also available.
 Click on the image below to access these.
 This video series, entitled The Journey, would be specially suitable for teaching in home groups and Bible classes.
-Under each video is a link to the Leader’s Guide for that session, in PDF format.
+Also available are leader’s guides to aid group discussion, and downloadable MP4 versions of the videos.

 What are the practical aims of these studies?